Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 This is unbelievable to watch this.

-I'm gonna get angrier still.
+I'm going to get angrier still.

 The gasoline prices are starting to come down now.